MedLaajili/Restaurant-website/README.md

 # Restaurant-website
-Creation of a responsive website for a chinese restaurant
+Creation of a responsive website for The kitchen restaurant